||University of Connecticut Age Act Committee: Policy and Procedures

 I. “University Official” means any person employed by the University of Connecticut in an administrative, supervisory, academic, research or outreach, or support staff position (including law enforcement unit personnel and health staff).

 III.
 Policy Statement: The University By-Laws provide, in pertinent part, that “No organization or group shall discriminate against or exclude a person because of race, religion, national origin or other protected class recognized by state or federal antidiscrimination laws, on that land owned or operated by the University of Connecticut…”.
-By-Laws of the University of Connecticut, Article XV, § A. Similarly, in accordance with the provisions of the Age Discrimination Act, and other Federal and State laws and executive orders pertaining to civil rights, “the University of Connecticut prohibits discrimination in education and employment, and the provision of services regardless of age….”
-University Non-Discrimination Policy; see also University of Connecticut Non-Discrimination Policy Statements for Publications, Printed Material and Electronic Media (The University of Connecticut prohibits discrimination in education, employment, and in the provision of services on the basis of protected group identity (unless there is a bona fide occupational qualification related to employment), or any other unlawful factor.”); University of Connecticut Policy Against Discrimination, Harassment and Related Interpersonal Violence (“All members of the University community are responsible for the maintenance of an academic and work environment in which people are free to learn and work without fear of discrimination or discriminatory harassment.”)
+By-Laws of the University of Connecticut, Article XV, § A. Similarly, in accordance with the provisions of the Age Discrimination Act and other Federal and State laws and executive orders pertaining to civil rights, the University prohibits discrimination on the basis of age (see Policy Against Discrimination, Harassment and Related Interpersonal Violence).

-Charged by the Office of the Provost, the Age Act Committee is responsible for addressing concerns about students’ access to or participation in any University program or service based on age.
+Charged by the Office of the Provost, the Age Act Committee is responsible for addressing concerns about students’ access to or participation in any University program, service or activity based on age.

 IV.
 Age Act Committee Procedures